Why Do Cyclists Get Back Pain?

 This leads to the tissues and muscles of the back and spine to stretch, something called “tissue creep”, similar to leaving a laffy taffy candy out in the hot July sun, and then pulling it from both ends.
 The taffy will stretch, and you won’t be able to return it to it’s original state without it looking funny.

-The human tissues re similar, except that in general the tissues will eventually return to close to their initial resting length- but it takes time. . . well over 90 minutes in many cases, as show by research done by Dr. Stuart McGill back in the 1990’s, when they looked at this exact item.
+The human tissues are somewhat similar, except that in general the tissues will eventually return to close to their initial resting length- but it takes time. . . well over 90 minutes in many cases, as show by research done by Dr. Stuart McGill back in the 1990’s, when they looked at this exact issue.

 What Can You Do To Prevent Lower Back Pain?